browserengineering/book/book/invalidation.md

 using them correctly means paying careful attention to the dependencies between various fields and tracking when fields are used.
-In our simple browser, you could do it by hand, but a real browser's layout system is much more complex, and mistakes become impossible to avoid.
+In our simple browser, you could do it by hand, but a real browser's layout system is much more complex, and mistakes become almost impossible to avoid.

 We need a better approach.
 As a first step, let's try to combine a dirty flag and the field it protects into a single object: